arturcarvalho/tutorial-1/README.md

-# Hammer Tutorial
+# Redwood Tutorial

-> This tutorial is aspirational and helps us plan Hammer development.
+> This tutorial is aspirational and helps us plan Redwood development.
 Please consider it read-only for now as much of the featured functionality is still being built.

-Welcome to Hammer!
-If you haven't yet, check out the [Hammer README](https://github.com/hammerframework/hammer/blob/master/README.md) to get a little background on why we created Hammer and the problems it's meant to solve.
-Hammer brings several existing technologies together for the first time into what we think is the future of single page applications.
+Welcome to Redwood!
+If you haven't yet, check out the [Redwood README](https://github.com/redwoodjs/redwood/blob/master/README.md) to get a little background on why we created Redwood and the problems it's meant to solve.
+Redwood brings several existing technologies together for the first time into what we think is the future of single page applications.

 In this tutorial we're going to build a blog engine.
-In reality a blog is probably not the ideal candidate for a Hammer app: blog articles can be stored in a CMS and statically generated to HTML files and served as flat files from a CDN.
+In reality a blog is probably not the ideal candidate for a Redwood app: blog articles can be stored in a CMS and statically generated to HTML files and served as flat files from a CDN.
 But as most developers are familiar with a blog and it uses all of the features we want to demonstrate, we decided to build one anyway.

 ## Prerequisites